dndgnet/Personal-Knowledge-Vault/ReadMe.md

 - **Graph Generation**: Creates visual graphs (using Mermaid syntax) for actual expenses and progress over time if enough data is available.
 - **Timeline & Gantt Chart**: Builds a timeline of project notes and optionally a Gantt chart.
   - private notes are not included
+  - if the note duration, based on start/end date is 1 day or less the Gantt visualization presents as a 1 day event.
 - **Summary File Creation**: Compiles all the above into a Markdown summary file (`.ProjectSummary.md`) in the project’s folder.
 - **Output**: Opens the summary in your default editor and browser for review.
 The script is interactive and designed to help you quickly visualize and review the status and history of a project.